How can you start your own podcast?

 Think about the podcasts you listen to and ask yourself: what do you get out of listening to them?
 You can likely categorise them by what they offer you as the listener.

-Chances are, each fall under one of the following: entertaining, informative, or educational.
+Chances are, they fall under one of the following categories: entertainment, information or education.

 Will the topic you want to talk about entertain, inform, or educate?
 If so, you may just be onto something.